zhousarah/azure-compute-docs/articles/virtual-machines/automatic-extension-upgrade.md

 ### Upgrade process for virtual machine scale sets

-1. Before the upgrade process starts, the orchestrator ensures that no more than 20% of VMs in the entire scale set are unhealthy (for any reason).
+- Before the upgrade process starts, the orchestrator ensures that no more than 20% of VMs in the entire scale set are unhealthy (for any reason).

-1. The upgrade orchestrator identifies the batch of VM instances to upgrade.
+- The upgrade orchestrator identifies the batch of VM instances to upgrade.
 An upgrade batch can have a maximum of 20% of the total VM count, subject to a minimum batch size of one VM.
-Definition of Upgrade Policy and availability zones is considered while the batch is identified.
+The definition of the upgrade policy and availability zones are considered while the batch is identified.

-1. After the upgrade, the VM health is always monitored before moving to the next batch.
+- After the upgrade, the VM health is always monitored before moving to the next batch.
 For scale sets with configured application health probes or the Application Health extension, application health is also monitored.
 The upgrade waits up to five minutes (or the defined health probe configuration) for the VM to become healthy before upgrading the next batch.
 If a VM doesn't recover its health after an upgrade, then by default, the previous extension version on the VM is reinstalled.

-1. The upgrade orchestrator also tracks the percentage of VMs that become unhealthy after an upgrade.
+- The upgrade orchestrator also tracks the percentage of VMs that become unhealthy after an upgrade.
 The upgrade stops if more than 20% of upgraded instances become unhealthy during the upgrade process.

 This process continues until all instances in the scale set are upgraded.